Isaiah Chapter 48

 Even though this was all available to them, they did not open their ears of understanding and know what God was saying to them.
 They had ears to hear, but they did not hear.
 God’s foreknowledge allowed Him to know from the beginning how treacherous and sinful they were.

 Sin is a natural trait of the flesh of mankind.
 The only way to break the chain of sin in our life is to receive the Lord as our Savior.
-We must give the control of our will over to our spirit.
+We must give the control of our will over to His spirit.

 Isaiah 48:9 “For my name’s sake will I defer mine anger, and for my praise will I refrain for thee, that I cut thee not off.”